python/typing/docs/guides/writing_stubs.rst

 It may be instructive to examine `typeshed <https://github.com/python/typeshed/>`__'s `setup for testing stubs <https://github.com/python/typeshed/blob/main/tests/README.md>`__.

+To suppress type errors on stubs:
+* use mypy error codes for mypy-specific `# type: ignore` annotations, e.g. `# type: ignore[override]` for Liskov Substitution Principle violations.
+* use pyright error codes for pyright-specific suppressions, e.g. `# pyright: ignore[reportGeneralTypeIssues]`.
+  - pyright is configured to discard `# type: ignore` annotations.
+  If you need both on the same line, mypy's annotation needs to go first, e.g. `# type: ignore[override]  # pyright: ignore[reportGeneralTypeIssues]`.

 ..
    TODO: consider adding examples and configurations for specific type checkers